Feshbach Resonances in Exciton-Charge-Carrier Scattering in Semiconductor Bilayers

 The first term in \cref{eq:hamiltonian_abinitio} represents the kinetic energy of particles and the second the energy detuning $\Delta E$ of the two layers.
 The third term accounts for the tunneling of the hole, $t_3=t$ and $t_1=t_2=0$.
-This choice of species-dependent tunnel-coupling is motivated by experiments \cite{Schwartz2021} and may be seen as originating from the energy offset between the conduction bands of the hBN and TMD layers, which is drastically larger than the one of the valence bands.
+This choice of species-dependent tunnel coupling is motivated by experiments \cite{Schwartz2021} and may be seen as originating from the energy offset between the conduction bands of the hBN and TMD layers, which is drastically larger than the one of the valence bands.
 The resulting confinement of each electron to one layer leads to the decoupling of Hilbert space into invariant subspaces.
 In the following we focus on the case where the electrons are located in the top layer.

-The interaction potential $V_{ab}(r)$ between two charges separated by an in-plane distance $r$ is obtained from solving Poisson's equation for two identical TMD layers separated by a distance $d$ that models the thickness of a monolayer of hBN.
+The interaction potential $V_{ab}(r)$ between two charges separated by an in-plane distance $r$ is obtained from solving Poisson's equation for two identical TMD layers (of vanishing thickness) separated by the distance $d$.
 The interaction potential in momentum space reads

 for two charges in the same layer ($a=b$), and